MIBST School 2026 Dates: Beet End 6/2-6/11/2026 * Sugar End 7/14-7/23/2026 * Ag School 7/27-7/31/2026 * Engineer School 10/20-10/23/2026

 Purpose

 The purpose is to instruct beet sugar company employees and other technologists in the fundamentals and beyond on factory processes, their application to factory operations and the details of the practical operations of the unit processes.
 Engineer School will include a lecture on a priority topic identified by the industry (e.g., carbonation, diffusion, crystallization/separatin, etc.) and include time in a factory(ies) to understand and develop possible solutions to factory issues.
-This year the course will focus on Evaporation.
+This year the course will focus on Sugar End Exhaustion.
 Courses are designed to improve the student’s knowledge of the factory processes, increase value to the employer, and provide greater potential for advancement.

 Eligibility